Multi-Specialty Treatment and Support for Children With Autism in Norwell

 Director of ABA Operations

-Director of Speech Language Operations
+Regional Director of Speech and Language Pathology

 Director, Occupational Therapy Operations

 What is autism?

 Autism, or autism spectrum disorder (ASD), is a broad range of challenges with social skills, repetitive behaviors, speech, and nonverbal communication triggered by genetic and environmental factors.
 People with autism may have varying abilities, and some people with autism require lifelong support, while others can live independently.

 What are the signs of autism?

 - Disruptive reactions to sounds, tastes, sights, touch, and smells